janEntikan/tmx2bam/README.md

 * Animated tiles
 * Object layer/Objects (point, poly, rectangle, text, image)
 * Background images
+* Merge animated sprites

 Left to do:
-* Flatten animated sprites
+* Fix wonky UV calculation
 * Infinite maps (chunks)
 * Hexagonal and Isometric tiles
 * Tile render order
 * Tilesheet image collection
 * Embedded tilesheet in tmx
 * Embed texture in bam
+* Tiled features I'm not aware of
 * Error handling
-* Weird UV micro-offset
 * A better readme

 Mind:
-* Currently The map is facing DOWN?
+* The map is facing DOWN the Z
 * Animated sprites can only have one steady framerate that you can set on the first frame in Tiled.
-* Currently image resolution has to be power of two.
+* Currently the image resolutions have to be power of two.
 * Tiles are merged into a single block of geometry as much as possible.
-Give tiles custom properties to avoid this from happening.
+Give tiles properties other then their ID to avoid this from happening.
 * The ellipse and point objects are not drawn, they're empty nodepaths.
 * It might be fun if some cards where cubes instead.
 * I'm not a programmer but I play one on TV.
+Your mileage may vary.

 Licensed WTFPL.